Master of Science in Occupational Therapy

 At the time of application, students must have:

-- Completed all specific prerequisite courses (listed below) or provide documentation that the prerequisite classes will be completed prior to the start of occupational therapy classes:
+- Completed all specific prerequisite courses (with a grade of 'C' or better) or provide documentation that the prerequisite classes will be successfully completed prior to the start of Occupational Therapy classes:

 - Introductory Psychology